hanguyenai/vslaclip-dfgs-uffm/README.md

 ## Dataset

 This project is developed for experiments on the **DetReIDX** dataset, which is designed for **video-based human recognition at extreme far distances**.

 ---

-## Hardware Requirements

-- Verified on **NVIDIA A100 GPUs**
-- Other CUDA-capable GPUs can also be used
-- At least **16 GB GPU memory** is recommended for stable training

----

-## Method

-Our solution is based on the **VSLA-CLIP** framework and further improved with:

-- **DFGS-based hard sample mining** for more informative training batches
-- a **multi-stage training strategy**
-- an **AMC-based evaluation pipeline**
-- adaptation for **extreme-distance video re-identification** under challenging cross-view settings

-More implementation details can be found in the codebase and the corresponding workshop paper.

----